-Students do four practicals per term in their second year, giving twelve practicals in total.
+Students do four practicals per term in their second year, of which eleven are assessed via submitted report: for the twelfth practical, Materials Selection, in your practical groups you will produce a poster for entry to the Poster Competition.
 Practicals in the second year take three afternoons each to complete and in Michaelmas and Hilary Terms are carried out on Monday, Tuesday and Wednesday afternoons.
 The experiments in Trinity Term are timetabled differently.
 Details of teams and timetabling are arranged at a meeting on Monday of first week each term.
 It is expected that you attend labs for each full afternoon the practical is scheduled and you will need to secure permission if you need to leave early.
 You will also be required to sign-in on arrival and sign-out on departure, for safety reasons.

-Completion of all practicals, including submission of reports, is a requirement for Part I of the final examination.
-The practical marks contribute directly to the final mark for Part I. For this reason, candidates for MS Part I will be required to submit the Materials Practical Class reports and practical books to the Chair of Examiners in the Honour School of Materials Science, c/o the Deputy Administrator (Academic) in the Department of Materials, not later than noon on the Tuesday of the second week of Michaelmas Full Term in the year of the second public examination.
+Completion of all practicals, including submission of the reports and production of the poster, is a requirement for Part I of the final examination.
+The practical marks contribute directly to the final mark for Part I. For this reason, candidates for MS Part I will be required to signify completion of the set of practicals by submitting their practical books to the Chair of Examiners in the Honour School of Materials Science, c/o the Deputy Administrator (Academic) in the Department of Materials, not later than noon on the Tuesday of the second week of Michaelmas Full Term in the year of the second public examination.

-Practical books and reports are not returned to students after the Part I examinations.
+Practical books and marked reports are not returned to students after the Part I examinations.

 N.B.
 YOU MUST NOT START AN EXPERIMENT WITHOUT PERMISSION.
-In practice, this means you must not begin the experimental work before the PCT has date stamped your book.
-This requirement arises in order for the Department to comply with the Health and Safety regulations; this date stamping will take place immediately after the SD's briefing, during which s/he and the PCT will have covered the relevant safety issues and highlighted any particular hazards.
+In practice, this means you must not begin the experimental work before the TLT has date stamped your book.
+This requirement arises in order for the Department to comply with the Health and Safety regulations; this date stamping will take place immediately after the SD's briefing, during which s/he and the TLT will have covered the relevant safety issues and highlighted any particular hazards.
 It is your responsibility to ensure that your book is stamped at this time.
 Any student starting an experiment without permission will be penalised (see Section 10.6) and will be liable to disciplinary action.